javier-lopez/javier.io/blog/en/_posts/2015-01-10-youtube-videos-from-terminal.md

 ###### {{ page.date | date_to_string }}

-There are multiple ways to see youtube videos from a linux terminal, one of the simplest (and more unix ways) is with mplayer+youtube-dl+wget(or curl).
-Mplayer for playing, youtube-dl for unwraping the youtube url logic and wget (curl) for fetching the content.
+There are multiple ways to see youtube videos from a linux terminal, one of the simplest (and more unix ways) is with mplayer+youtube-dl.
+Mplayer for playing and youtube-dl for fetching the content.

 To do so, go to a shell terminal and define the following alias:

-    $ alias youtube-slice='sh -c '\''wget -q -O- $(youtube-dl -g "${1}") | mplayer -cache 8192 -'\'' -'
+    $ alias youtube-slice='sh -c '\''youtube-dl -q -o- "${1}" | mplayer -cache 8192 -'\'' -'

 After that: